J-Siu/johnsiu.com/content/blog/hugo-empty-homepage.md

 Hugo Static Site Generator v0.57.1/extended darwin/amd64 BuildDate: unknown
 ```

 If it show > v0.57.x, then it properly is the cause.
-As Hugo team introduce some breaking changes when upgrading from <0.56.x to 0.57.x. [^1] [^2]
+As Hugo team introduce some breaking changes when upgrading to 0.57.x. [^1] [^2]

 ### Quick Fix

-New features is great but keeping the site up and running is more important.
+New features are great but keeping the site up and running is more important.

 It is easy fix for linux, just install hugo 0.56.3 with package manager of your distro.

-It is a bit messy on Mac with Homebrew.
+However it is a bit messy on Mac with Homebrew.
 Following is the steps for rolling back on Mac using Homebrew:

 ```sh
 brew uninstall hugo